Royal Proclamation of 1763: Proclamation line

 British colonists and land speculators objected to the proclamation boundary since the British government had already assigned land grants to them.
-Including the wealthy owners of the Ohio company, who protested the line to the governor of Virginia, as they had plans to settle the land to grow the business.
+This included the wealthy owners of the Ohio Company, who protested the line to the governor of Virginia, as they had plans to settle the land to grow their business.
 Many settlements already existed beyond the proclamation line, some of which had been temporarily evacuated during Pontiac's War, and there were many already granted land claims yet to be settled.
 For example, George Washington and his Virginia soldiers had been granted lands past the boundary.
 Prominent American colonials joined with the land speculators in Britain to lobby the government to move the line further west.

 The colonists' demands were met and the boundary line was adjusted in a series of treaties with the Native Americans.
 The first two of these treaties were completed in 1768; the Treaty of Fort Stanwix adjusted the border with the Iroquois Confederacy in the Ohio Country and the Treaty of Hard Labour adjusted the border with the Cherokee in the Carolinas.
 The Treaty of Hard Labour was followed by the Treaty of Lochaber in 1770, adjusting the border between Virginia and the Cherokee.
 These agreements opened much of what is now Kentucky and West Virginia to British settlement.
 The land granted by the Virginian and North Carolinian government heavily favored the land companies, seeing as they had more wealthy backers than the poorer settlers who wanted to settle west in hopes of gaining a fortune.

 Response from colonists

 Many colonists disregarded the proclamation line and settled west, which created tension between them and the Native Americans.
 Pontiac's Rebellion (1763–1766) was a war involving Native American tribes, primarily from the Great Lakes region, the Illinois Country and the Ohio Country, who were dissatisfied with British postwar policies in the Great Lakes region after the end of the Seven Years' War.
-They were able to take over a large number of the forts which commanded the waterways involved in trade within the region and export to Great Britain.
+They took over a large number of the forts which commanded the waterways involved in trade within the region and export to Great Britain.
 The proclamation line had been conceived before the onset of Pontiac's Rebellion, but the outbreak of this conflict hastened the process of making it law.
+Despite efforts to restrict westward expansion colonists continued to cross the boundary.
+In 1769 Daniel Boone crossed the Appalachian boundary line to hunt and explore deep into Kentucky.
+Similarly, in 1774, James Harrod led an unauthorized group of 31 frontiersmen to found Harrodstown (now Harrodsburg), establishing the first permanent Anglo-American settlement west of the Alleghenies.